Skip to main content

 systemctl start aerospike

 The cluster forms with all nodes but without a per-roster namespace.
-In order to use your Strong Consistency namespace, you'll need to operationally add the roster.
+In order to use your SC namespace, you'll need to add the roster.
 Until you do so, client requests will fail.

 Admin> show stat -flip like cluster_size